cheery/lever/README.md

 `runtime/objects/booleans.py` has methods for booleans.

+`runtime/objects/integers.py` has methods for integers.

 `runtime/objects/strings.py` has methods for strings.

 ### Bootstrapper